kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

         whitelist-domain: "*.{DOMAIN_TO_EXPOSE_WORKLOADS}:*"
       EOF
       ```
-      The example above shows the configuration of oauth2-proxy with the following parameters:
+      The example above shows the configuration of OAuth2 Proxy with the following parameters:
-      - `CLIENT_SECRET`, `CLIENT_ID`, and `OIDC_ISSUER_URL`, which you can obtain by following the documentation in [Obtain a JWT](../tutorials/01-50-expose-and-secure-a-workload/01-51-get-jwt.md)
+      - `CLIENT_SECRET`, `CLIENT_ID`, and `OIDC_ISSUER_URL`.
+To get them, follow [Get a JSON Web Token (JWT)](https://kyma-project.io/#/api-gateway/user/tutorials/01-50-expose-and-secure-a-workload/01-51-get-jwt).
       - `DOMAIN_TO_EXPOSE_WORKLOADS` refers to either a custom domain or, as in this example, the default domain `local.kyma.dev`
       - `COOKIE_SECRET` that you can generate using the following command:
         ```bash